British Countryside

 Glencoe Highlands

 The highlands truly set the scene for the action in Outlander, helping to build the rugged and beautiful tone that has captured our hearts.
-You’ll recognise the Glencoe Highlands from the opening credits, where we see some of its beautiful mountain peaks, ridges and waterfalls.
+You’ll recognise the Glencoe Highlands from the opening credits, where we see some of its stunning mountain peaks, ridges and waterfalls.

 Culross Village

 This gorgeous village in Fife has been used throughout the series for various locations.
-It stars as the fictional village of Cranesmuir where Geillis lived, as well as the Jacobite Encampment and the site of the ruined church.
-It’s one of the most rustic and unique villages in Scotland and definitely worth a visit.
+It stars as the fictional village of Cranesmuir, where Geillis lived, as well as the Jacobite Encampment and the site of the ruined church.
+It’s one of the most rustic and unique villages in Scotland and is definitely worth a visit.

 Highland Folk Museum